-Detox, or detoxification, is the process of eliminating addictive substances and toxins from the body.
+Detox, or detoxification, eliminates addictive substances and toxins from the body.
 Over a period of time, the drug is metabolized and naturally flushed out of your system.

 The Effects of Detox

-Detox is used as a component of rehabilitative treatment to stabilize individuals dealing with drug or alcohol dependence.
+Detox is used as a component of drug and alcohol rehab to stabilize individuals dealing with drug or alcohol dependence.
 However, detoxification comes part and parcel with the symptoms of substance withdrawal.
-This can be a profoundly unpleasant, even traumatic process.
-Because it is so mentally and physically strenuous, it should be overseen by a medical professional who can offer both medical and emotional support.
+This can be an uncomfortable, even traumatic process.
+Because it is so mentally and physically strenuous, it should be overseen by a medical professional who can offer medical and emotional support.